 Will the North Building remain closed during the renovation project?

-Denver Art Museum’s North Building closed at the end of the day on November 19 to begin preparation for construction on the nearly 50-year-old building.
-Closing the building enables work to take place in several spaces at once, reducing costs and enabling the project to be completed more quickly.
+Denver Art Museum’s North Building is closed for renovation.
+Closing the building enables construction work to take place in several spaces at once, reducing costs, and enabling the project to be completed more quickly.

 Why did you decide to close the building all at once for renovation?

 Closing the entire building will enable the museum to complete the construction work needed in the shortest-possible timeline.

 The goal is to complete work and completely reopen the North Building by its 50th anniversary in fall 2021, with plans for a phased reopening of some spaces before that date.
 During construction, visitors can explore exhibitions, hands-on activities and artworks from every collection seven days a week in the Hamilton Building, which will be open to the public for the duration of the project.
 Free First Saturdays and the Free for Kids program will continue through the project.